 Welcome to Hugh James Webinars - our dedicated webinar series from our experts at Hugh James.
-In our webinars, we talk about topical issues and the latest developments affecting the public and social housing sectors to help provide some practical guidance for you and your organisation.
+In our webinars, we talk about topical issues and the latest developments affecting a range of sectors to help provide some practical guidance for you and your organisation.

 If you would like to take part in the conversation or need some further guidance for your organisation, please get in touch using the contact form.
 You can also suggest topics you would like us to cover, by filling in our short survey below.

 A webinar overview of the latest construction law updates, where Matthew Stevens discusses how to get JCT Contract Terminations Notices right.
 He is joined by Tom MacSwayne who covers the Notice of Dissatisfaction mechanism contained within the NEC suite of Contracts and Alun Tobias who looks at claim limitations.

 Social Partnership and Public Procurement (Wales) Bill deep dive

 The second webinar in our procurement reform webinar series.
 Deep dive into the Social Partnership and Public Procurement (Wales) (SPPP) Bill.
 Matt Detheridge, Solicitor at Hugh James, is joined by Sue Hurrell, Head of Fair Work Procurement at Welsh Government, providing a holistic session that covers not only the legislation but key tips for what you, as contracting authorities, will need to do to comply with the anticipated requirements of the Bill in practice.